C-Chafik/rainfall/level5/walkthrough.md

 }
 ```

 Another printf format attack string, but this time, its a function we need to call to get our flag.

 This might be tricky this time, as we dont have a target to edit, we must execute the o() function.

-We can try overididing the exit function so it points to the o() function, lets do it.
+We can try to override the exit function so it points to the o() function, lets do it.

 Lets take o() address 0x080484a4.